Greece travel tips and advice

 Phones

-Three mobile phone networks operate in Greece: Vodafone-Panafon, Cosmote and Q-Telecom/WIND Hellas.
-Coverage countrywide is good, though there are a few "dead" zones in the mountains, or on really remote islets.
-Contract-free plans are heavily promoted in Greece, so if you're here for more than a week or so, buying a pay-as-you-go SIM card (for €15–20) from any of the mobile phone outlets will pay for itself very quickly.
-Top-up cards – starting from €8–10 – are available at all períptera (kiosks).
-Roaming charges within the EU are capped at €0.51 equivalent per minute (or €0.26 to receive calls).
-North American users will only be able to use tri-band phones in Greece.
+Three mobile phone networks operate in Greece: Vodafone, Cosmote and Q-Telecom/WIND.
+Coverage countrywide is good, though there are a few “dead” zones in the mountains, or on really remote islets.
+There are no roaming charges within the EU, so EU nationals pay the same price for calls, texts and data to numbers in their home country as they would at home; UK nationals should check the situation post-Brexit in 2019.
+For calling Greek numbers, however, you can save money by buying a pay-as-you-go SIM card from any of the mobile phone outlets.
+Top-up cards are available at all períptera (kiosks).
+North American users can only use tri-band phones in Greece.

-Land lines and public phones are run by OTE who provide phone cards (tilekártes), available in denominations starting at €4, from kiosks and newsagents.
-If you plan on making lots of international calls, you'll want a calling card, all of which involve calling a free access number from either certain phone boxes or a fixed line (not a mobile) and then entering a twelve-digit code.
+Land lines and public phones are run by OTE who provide phonecards (tilekártes), available from kiosks and newsagents.
+If you plan on making lots of international calls, use a calling card, which involves calling a free access number from certain phone boxes or a fixed line (not a mobile) and then entering a twelve-digit code.
 OTE has its own scheme, but competitors generally prove cheaper.
 Avoid making calls direct from hotel rooms, as a large surcharge will be applied, though you will not be charged to access a free calling card number.

 Photography